White stepped out of the bedroom, Bell's shallow breaths still lingering in his ears.

 The silence that followed was suffocating.
 The room itself felt colder, emptier.
 The events of the day blurred together like a half-forgotten dream.

 Luna finally stood, her voice steadier than before.
 "I should go.
 I'll look into everything I know so far.
-If anything strange happens… message me."
+If anything, strange happens… message me."

 And then she was gone, leaving only the thick silence behind.

-I returned to the bedroom.
+White returned to the bedroom.

 Bell lay there, her chest rising and falling in shallow, uneven breaths.